 Our investment thesis is simple: we fund the entrepreneurs building the future of transportation.
-In order to be considered for investment, prospective companies must align with one or more of our core pillars:
+In order to be considered for investment, prospective companies must align with our thesis to make transportation:

 Reilly Brennan grew up in Michigan and started working in the auto industry when he joined a car magazine during undergrad.
 Over two decades in transportation later, he co-founded Trucks, authored the widely-read FoT newsletter and championed investments in May Mobility, Roadster and Edge Case Research.

 Jeff Schox grew up outside of Detroit, studied mechanical and electrical engineering, and worked as an engineer on the original electric vehicle at General Motors.
 Jeff was an angel investor in Cruise through his patent law firm, and led the Trucks investments in Universal Hydrogen, Skyryse, Joby, and Refraction.

 Kate Schox grew up on the East Coast and studied both anthropology and business.
 She was COO of a firm featured as an Inc. 5000 ‘fastest growing company’ five years in a row.
 Kate developed the Trucks mission of ‘decarbonized, safer, and more accessible’ transportation, and led the Trucks investments in ChargerHelp, Gatik, Bear Flag Robotics, and Wise Systems.

 Puneeth Meruva grew up in Germany and Indiana, and studied EECS at MIT.
 Prior to Trucks, he developed safety software at BMW and Uber and researched perception systems at MIT's Distributed Robotics Group and CMU's Biorobotics Lab.
 He authors the Trucks FoT research briefs, which have led to investments in Swyft, Tangram, Taur, and Xona.